bortkoP/easy-progtest-dbg/README.md

 This will start creating datasets with higher numbers, for example, if your dataset number was 0001, it will create 0002, <br/>
 next it will open editor which you have specified and is located in /home/user/.dbguserconf, you can change it anytime, <br/>
 but make sure that editor that you typed in exist! <br/>
-Next you type in _in data and then close editor _out data file will automaticly be created, you can type them in too. <br/>
+Next you type in _in data and then close editor _out data file will automatically be created, you can type them in too. <br/>
 If everything is OK, you can exit or start over again and create another dataset. <br/>
   ### Removing datasets <br />
 > dbg -r <br />